Data protection

 Value: fb.1.1568287647279.257405483-6111841788-7

-Purpose: Facebook uses this cookie to display advertising products.
+Purpose: This cookie is used by Facebook to display advertising products.

 Expiration date: after 3 months